Trailer (vehicle): Brakes

 Larger trailers are usually fitted with brakes.
 These can be either electrically operated, air operated, or overrun brakes.

 Stability

 Trailer stability can be defined as the tendency of a trailer to dissipate side-to-side motion.
-The initial motion may be caused by aerodynamic forces, such as from a cross wind or a passing vehicle.
+The initial motion may be caused by aerodynamic forces, such as from a crosswind or a passing vehicle.
 One common criterion for stability is the center of mass location with respect to the wheels, which can usually be detected by tongue weight.
 If the center of mass of the trailer is behind its wheels, therefore having a negative tongue weight, the trailer will likely be unstable.
 Another parameter which is less commonly a factor is the trailer moment of inertia.
-Even if the center of mass is forward of the wheels, a trailer with a long load, and thus large moment of inertia, may be unstable.
+Even if the center of mass is forward of the wheels, a trailer with a long load, and thus a large moment of inertia, may be unstable.

-Some vehicles are equipped with a Trailer Stability Program that may be able to compensate for improper loading.
+Some vehicles are equipped with a Trailer Stability Program that may compensate for improper loading.